erunion/node-smores/README.md

 Plugins consist of a singular function with a command that consists of at least three variables:

 1. `name` - Name of the plugin.
 2. `regex` - Regex applied to messages to capture and execute this command.
+As of v0.2 this can be an array of regular expressions if your plugin requires multiple triggers.
 3. `callback` - Code to execute for this command.

 The order of arguments for the callback are as such: